| Method from java.sql.DriverManager Detail: |

 ClassLoader callerCL = DriverManager.getCallerClassLoader();

-// Walk through the loaded drivers.
+// Walk through the loaded registeredDrivers.

 // If the caller does not have permission to load the driver then